CDCgov/prime-reportstream/prime-router/docs/getting_started.md

 Looking at the log above, you may notice that container has a debug open at port `5005`.
 This configuration allows you to attach a Java debugger to debug your code.

 If you see any SSL errors during this step, follow the directions in [Getting Around SSL Errors](#getting-around-ssl-errors).

+### Viewing the contents of the Azurite Blob Storage
+ReportStream uses an Azure blob store to store all the files used in the system.
+This blob store is emulated by Azurite and the storage can be found in build/azurite.
+The easiest way to explore the blob store is to download the free [Azure Storage Explorer](https://azure.microsoft.com/en-us/features/storage-explorer/) and pointing it to the Azurite emulated blob store.
+Use all the provided Azure Storage Explorer defaults when connecting to the local Azurite folders.

 ## Updating Schema Documentation
 Run the following Gradle command to generate the schema documentation.
 The documentation is written to `docs/schema-documentation`